Laser written waveguides to the sample edge

-Laser writing inside transparent materials with ultrashort pulses~\cite{Gattass2008, Malinauskas} offers incredible versatility for three dimensional internal structuring.
-A wide range of material systems have been exploited ranging from polymers through to glasses and high index crystals, with modifications encompassing subtle changes in refractive index for sculpting networks of optical waveguides in photonic circuits~\cite{Davis96, Osellame_review} and volume optics~\cite{Piestun, Mikutis13, barre}, voids and nanogratings for optical data storage~\cite{Mazur, Kazansky, diamond_data}, colour centre defects for quantum information processing~\cite{Chen2017}, laser induced chemical etching for arbitrary free-form structures out of glass and crystals~\cite{Bellouard, Rodenas}.

-Laser written waveguides in glass represents an area of much research activity and has progressed significantly since early demonstrations~\cite{Davis96, 10.1063/1.120327}.
-The capability for three dimensional networks of waveguides creates opportunities missing from other fabrication methods.
-Highly sophisticated devices are now being reported for a myriad of applications including quantum photonics~\cite{Sansoni, Meany}, topological photonics~\cite{Mukherjee, Szameit}, astrophotonics~\cite{ jovanovic, Arriola:14} and biosensing~\cite{B808360F, C4LC00648H}.
+Laser writing inside transparent materials with ultrashort pulses~\cite{Gattass2008} offers incredible versatility for three dimensional internal structuring.
+Laser inscription of waveguides in glass represents an area of much research activity and has progressed significantly since early demonstrations~\cite{Davis96, 10.1063/1.120327}.
+The capability for 3D networks of waveguides creates opportunities missing from other fabrication methods~\cite{Osellame_review, ZHONG2025100157}.
+Highly sophisticated devices are now being reported for a myriad of applications including quantum photonics~\cite{Sansoni, Meany}, topological photonics~\cite{ Szameit}, astrophotonics~\cite{jovanovic, Arriola:14} and biosensing~\cite{B808360F}.
 Likewise photonic interconnects for data communication are drawing much attention from industry~\cite{Djogo_2019, 10494504, Fernandez}.

-Photonic circuits in glass typically need to be interfaced with external optical fibre connections, typically via butt coupling at the sample edge.
+Photonic circuits in glass typically need to be interfaced with external optical fiber connections, typically via butt coupling at the sample edge.
 The laser write process involves translation of the glass substrate relative to a fixed laser focus, tracing out the optical waveguide in three dimensions.
 However, often it is difficult to laser write waveguides near the edge of the substrate due to optical aberrations, since the focusing cone of the fabrication laser intersects both the top and side face of the substrate~\cite{salter2012}.
-Therefore, it is common after laser writing of a photonic circuit to polish back the sides of the glass substrate to reveal the section of waveguide unaffected by the edge aberration, for efficient butt coupling to the external optical fibre source or sink.
+Therefore, it is common after laser writing of a photonic circuit to polish back the sides of the glass substrate to reveal the section of waveguide unaffected by the edge aberration, for efficient butt coupling to the external optical fiber source or sink.
 In this letter, we present an optical fabrication technique that circumvents edge aberrations, allowing the laser writing of waveguides directly to the sample edge without the need for polishing post-processing.